-76. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA.

-- 77. In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
-The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 78.
+- 85. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 86.
+In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
+The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 87.
 A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
-This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 79.
-We have identified four relevant iwi authorities and four Treaty settlement entities.
-Contact details are in Attachment 2. - 80.
-If you decide to refer the project to a panel, we recommend you instruct a panel to invite comments from one 'other' party which may have an interest in the project.
-Contact details are in Attachment 2. - 81.
+This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 88.
+We have identified five relevant iwi authorities and five Treaty settlement entities for the proposed project. - 89.
+We have identified two 'other' parties which may have an interest in the project area.
+We recommend you direct a panel under section 24(2)(e) of the FTCA to invite comment from the respective parties if you decide to refer the project.
+Contact details are in Attachment 2. - 90.
 A panel may also invite comments from any other person it considers appropriate.